Distorting the System, Distorting the Data or Improving the Systemby John Hunter

 We could, for example, distort the system by stopping new development.
-We could reassign all software developers to fixing bugs and in thoroughly testing existing software.
+We could reassign all software developers to fixing bugs and to thoroughly testing existing software.
 We could put in quick fixes that fixed the issue raised, but only do that.
-So instead of doing sensible things like asking why, to find solutions that may not only fix this bug but fix other potential bugs that haven’t been reported yet (or even fix processes that would reduce bugs from being introduced in the future) we just quickly fix the issue as narrowly as we can in order to keep the measured value (time to fix bugs) as low as possible.
+So instead of doing sensible things like asking why to find solutions that may not only fix this bug but fix other potential bugs that haven’t been reported yet (or even fix processes that would reduce bugs from being introduced in the future) we just quickly fix the issue as narrowly as we can in order to keep the measured value (time to fix bugs) as low as possible.

 Modifying the system is necessary to gain improvements.
 Sometimes a change could be seen as either a distortion or an improvement.
 Arguing over something that is close to distorting the system versus improving the system isn’t very useful.
 But often the distortions are fairly obviously causing harm to the overall system in order to achieve improvements in one measure.